joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 ### No ties

-Getting an exact answer for $P(\text{no ties})$ calls for detailed combinatorics and, as far as I can tell, there is no way to go straight for the probability of zero collisions, $P_\text{rout}.$ However, it is possible to get the asymptotic result with a lot less effort.
-Also, the asymptotic result might be accurate surprisingly early on in $r\rightarrow\infty$ path.
+As near as I can tell, there is no way to go straight for the probability of zero ties, $P(\text{no ties})$ and getting an exact answer calls for detailed accounting and combinatorics.
+However, it is possible to get the asymptotic result with a lot less effort.
+Also, the asymptotic result might be accurate surprisingly early on in the $r\rightarrow\infty$ path.

 ### Infinite ranks